Easy Paleo Greek Stuffed Tomatoes (Gemista)

 - Add meat!
 Occasionally you will find minced beef or pork inside these stuffed tomatoes in Greece.

 Have you made this recipe?
-I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and Instagram, Pin it on Pinterest, and please leave a star rating review below!
+I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and Instagram, Pin it on Pinterest, and please give it 5 stars with a review below!
 Don’t forget to subscribe to the email list (top right of this page) for sparkly new recipes in your inbox.

 Paleo Greek Stuffed Tomatoes (Gemista)